tmpfs/rust-flutter/README.md

 (cd native && cargo build --target x86_64-apple-darwin)
 ```

-Now we just need add the dynamic library and bindle the framework.
+Now we just need add the dynamic library and bundle the framework.

-Right-click the *Frameworks* group and add files, selecting the `../native/target/x86_64-apple-darwin/debug/librust_flutter.dylib` file realtive to the group.
+Right-click the *Frameworks* group and add files, selecting the `../native/target/x86_64-apple-darwin/debug/librust_flutter.dylib` file relative to the group.

 Then navigate to the *Build Settings* tab and under *Bundle Framework* select the dynamic library we just added to *Frameworks*.

-And configure the *Library Search Paths* settin in the *Build Settings* tab to include this value:
+Finally configure the *Library Search Paths* settin in the *Build Settings* tab to include this value:

 ```
 $(SRCROOT)/../native/target/x86_64-apple-darwin/debug/
 ```

+Now you should be able to compile and run the project in Xcode and the dynamic library will be bundled and ready to load.

 [homebrew]: https://brew.sh/
 [rust toolchain]: https://www.rust-lang.org/tools/install